Dies-Irae/Dies-Irae.github.io/index.md

 1. Wang, M., & Mueller, F. (2024).
 Coprime Bivariate Bicycle Codes and their Properties. arXiv:2408.10001.

 ## Sheet Music
-Sheet music transcribed or arranged by me.
-Some of them are visualized.
+Selected sheet music transcribed or arranged by me.
+Some of them come with visualizzations which can be found on [Bilibili](https://space.bilibili.com/1228973910).
 * [Yasunori Mitsuda - Where We Used to Be (在りし日のふたり)](./properties/scores/Where%20we%20used%20to%20be.pdf)
 *  [Shinji Orito - Tori no Uta (鳥の詩)](./properties/scores/Tori%20no%20Uta%20(Refined).pdf)
 *  [Takeshi Abo - Quiet Air](./properties/scores/Quiet%20Air.pdf)